viniciuskloppel/kite/README.md

 const connection = connect();
 ```

-The connection object defaults to "localnet" but any of the following cluster names are supported: "mainnet-beta", "testnet", "devnet", "helius-mainnet", "helius-testnet," "helius-devnet".
+The connection object defaults to "localnet" but any of the following cluster names are supported: "mainnet-beta" (or "mainnet"), "testnet", "devnet", "helius-mainnet", "helius-testnet," "helius-devnet".

 ```typescript
 const connection = connect("helius-devnet");